Alex Cameron (musician): 2019–2020: Miami Memory

-2021–present: Oxy Music
+2021–2024: Oxy Music

 In July 2021, it was announced that Cameron would commence a European Tour in 2022 with Roy Molloy.

 In November 2021, Cameron released "Sara Jo", the first single since 2019.

 On 20 January 2022, Cameron announced his fourth studio album Oxy Music, to be released on 11 March 2022, and supported by a tour of North America and Europe.
 The album's second single, titled "Best Life", was released the same day accompanied by a music video directed by his ex-wife Jemima Kirke.
 The album features Lloyd Vines and Sleaford Mods' Jason Williamson.
 The album is inspired by the opioid epidemic and Nico Walker's novel Cherry.
 In its press release, Cameron explained: "The album is a story, a work of fiction, mostly from the perspective of a man.
 Starved of meaningful purpose, confused about the state of the world, and in dire need of a reason to live.
 This is one of those people."

+2025–present: Late to Set

+On October 13, 2025, Cameron released a stand-alone single called "Short King".
+The track was produced by Cameron and Mark Perkins, with Maxim Ludwig providing additional instrumentation.
+In addition to his own material, Cameron co-wrote the song "Dancing2" by Keli Holiday, which reached number twenty-four on the Australian ARIA Charts and number seven on the New Zealand Hot Singles Chart.
+The song was subsequently nominated for Song of the Year and Most Performed Alternative Work at the APRA Music Awards of 2026.

+The trio of Cameron, Perkins and Ludwig continued working together for Cameron's fifth studio album, Late to Set, which was released on July 24, 2026.
+Following the album's release, Cameron will support the Strokes on their arena tour in support of their seventh studio album, Reality Awaits, which was released on the same day as Late to Set.